Skip to content

 At Restaurant Associates, we operate a proprietary web-based software to manage our menus, ingredients, recipes and nutrition data.

-The system has several functions, but we primarily use it to input recipes which generate accurate, FDA compliant labels.
-It provides accurate nutritional information and allergen information to meet client and customer demands.
-This software maintains ingredients accuracy and menu standards to control food production and labels accuracy.
+The system is primarily used to input recipes, which are used to generate FDA compliant food labels with accurate nutrition and allergen information to meet client and guest demands.
+This software maintains ingredient accuracy and menu standards to control food production and label accuracy.
 It is a best-in-class recipe database developed by our culinary leaders, chefs and dietitians.
-Nutrition labelling is a crucial component of our wellness program, ForLife and RADISH.
+Nutrition labeling is a crucial component of our wellness programs, ForLife and Better for You (RADISH).

 For nutritional information, please select the station you’d like to view from the menu bar.